kendallroth/cs2-city-stats/README.md

-# City Stats
+# Cities Skylines 2: City Stats

-View overall statistics of the city at a glance.
+A mod for Cities Skylines 2 that allows viewing overall statistics of the city at a glance.

 ## Roadmap